pfdubois/BridgeBidding/source/Doubles.rst

 * :ref:`SOS Redoubles <SOS>` to save us when we need saving.
 * :ref:`Lead-Directing Doubles <lead_directing>` are doubles meant to suggest a lead to partner when you expect he will be the opening leader.
-* :ref:`Equal-Level Conversion Doubles <ELCD>` are takeout doubles that have an off-shape with diamonds but without enough clubs.
 * :ref:`Lightner Doubles <LightnerDouble>` of final game and slam contracts ask partner for an unusual lead.